Get started with easy drawings.

 The more examples you have, the better you’ll understand the form you want to draw.
 “Look at references.
 The more you learn about a subject, the better,” says artist Kevin Jay Stanton.
 To find reference images, you can start with a search of Adobe Stock.

 Set rules for yourself.

-Limitations can help you develop your skills.
-For example, as you fill your sketchbook, start with a limited color palette to avoid getting distracted by all the possibilities.
-“Picking a color that I love and picking two more colors that look nice with it really improved my color sense,” says Stanton.
+Limitations can help you to develop your skills.
+For example, as you fill your sketchbook, start with a limited colour palette to avoid getting distracted by all the possibilities.
+“Picking a colour that I love and picking two more colours that look nice with it really improved my colour sense,” says Stanton.
 He adds that you shouldn’t bind yourself to such a rule for too long.
-When it doesn’t serve you anymore, start to break it.
+When it doesn’t serve you any more, start to break it.